ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet9.md

 Simulation Phase: This is the actual running of the simulation.
 The simulation takes the compiled executable file and simulates the hardware design under test.
 The simulation initializes the testbench and DUT, applies stimulus to the DUT, and checks the expected output.
 The SystemVerilog simulation engine checks for timing, race conditions, and other errors and generates a log file during the simulation.

 # What is casting?
-Casting is a fundamental concept in programming and refers to the process of converting one data type into another data type.
+Casting is a fundamental concept in programming and refers to the process of **converting one data type into another data type**.
 In SystemVerilog, casting is mainly used for type conversion between numeric and non-numeric data types.
 ```
 real pi = 3.14;
 int  a = int'(pi) * 10; 	// Cast real into an integer number